uobikiemukot/yaft/README.md

 ## how to use your favorite fonts

-you can use tools/mkfont_bdf to create glyph.h
+You can use tools/mkfont_bdf to create glyph.h

 usage: tools/mkfont_bdf ALIAS_FILE BDF1 BDF2 BDF3 ... > glyph.h

 -	ALIAS_FILE: glyph substitution rule file (see table/alias)
 -	BDF1, BDF2, BDF3...:
-	+	yaft supports only "monospace" bdf font (not supports pcf, please use [pcf2bdf])
+	+	yaft supports only "monospace" bdf font
 	+	yaft doesn't support bold fonts (yaft just brightens color at bold attribute)
 	+	you can specify mulitiple bdf fonts (but these fonts MUST be the same size)
 	+	if there are same glyphs in different bdf file,